wzirui/guided-neural-style/README.md

 <br>
 <img src="images/Monet/Monet_doodle.png" width="256px">
 <img src="examples/guided-texture/Monet_result.png" width="256px">
-<br>(my result is not so good)
+<br>(my result is not so good on the color boundaries.
+Please launch a pull request if you have some idea ^_^)
 </p>

 ### Comparison: Different Mask Propagation Methods
 Different mask manipulation methods control the actual receptive fields of specific regions.
-Here we reproduce the figure 2 from supplementary material of Gatys' paper.
+Here we reproduce the figure 2 from [supplementary material](http://bethgelab.org/media/uploads/stylecontrol/supplement/) of Gatys' paper.

 There are 4 choices for `--mask_downsample_type`(default is 'simple'): 'simple', 'inside', 'all' and 'mean'.
 The first three get idea from Gatys' paper while 'mean' comes from Ulyanov's blog.
 My implementations are not completely the same.